patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/STRUCTURE.md

 ### `data/` (DVC-tracked)
 - `raw/`: Original, immutable data dumps
+  - Each dataset (INES, SignBank, UFV, V-Librasil) contains:
+    - `videos/`: Raw video files in their original format
+    - Labels, metadata, and other dataset-specific files
 - `interim/`: Intermediate data that has been transformed
 - `processed/`: Final, canonical data sets for modeling
 - `external/`: Data from third party sources